DIAGNijmegen/website-content/content/pages/projects/cardiac-oct-segmentation.md

 ## Data
 We will use OCT data from the PECTUS-obs study (https://pubmed.ncbi.nlm.nih.gov/34233996/) to develop and internally validate the algorithm.
 In total, this database includes 498 intracoronary OCT pullbacks obtained from patients with an acute myocardial infarction and multi-vessel disease.
 Each pullback consists of 540 frames, adding up to a total of 268,920 individual frames.
 Currently, the annotation procedure if as follows.
 All OCT-frames are divided into a training and validation set (ratio 9:1).
 Manual annotation is performed on every 40th sample of the training set, and supplemented with frames on which “schoolbook examples” of specific structures are visible.
 Of the training set, 108/498 pullbacks are currently annotated.
 External validation will be performed on several other prospective databases including high-risk and low-risk populations.

-## Approach
-Students will be supervised by a team with cardiology and deep learning expertise.
-For model development, we provide access to our deep learning GPU cluster Sol.

-## Requirements
-- Students Artificial Intelligence, Data Science, Computer Science, Bioinformatics, Biomedical Engineering or similar in the final stages of their Master education.
-- You should be proficient in Python programming and have a theoretical understanding of deep learning architectures.
-- Experience with medical images is beneficial.

-## Information
-- Project duration: 6 months
-- Location: Radboud University Medical Center
-- For more information, please contact [Jos Thannhauser](mailto:Jos.Thannhauser@Radboudumc.nl)